FarronF/limerick-council-meetings/meetings/2024/07/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 1st May 2024.md

 On the proposal of Councillor Sheahan, seconded by Councillor Ruddle, it was agreed to

-allocate €2,000 to Roads Section, Newcastle West, for drainage works.--- 6
+allocate €2,000 to Roads Section, Newcastle West, for drainage works.
+---
+6

 On the proposal of Councillor Sheahan, seconded by Councillor Ruddle, it was agreed to